lilyball/dcbot/README.txt

 Usage
 =====

-Edit dcbot.conf and then run dcbot.rb.
+Edit dcbot_example.conf, rename it to dcbot.conf, and then run dcbot.rb.
 Typing text into standard input will send it as messages to hub chat.

 Notes